Jdaslepre/RSDK-Library/README.md

 ## RSDK-Library

-RSDK-Library is a collection of WebAssembly ports of the RSDK Decompilations, by [RSDKModding.](https://github.com/RSDKModding)
+RSDK-Library is a collection of WebAssembly ports, of [RSDKModding's](https://github.com/RSDKModding) Decompilations.

 ## How to use